lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 $$
 which resembles a time-independent Schrödinger-type equation for a harmonic well.
 Here, the appearance of a potential-like term arises from the resolution constraint on the variance.

-Importantly, this wave-like equation is not imposed but emerges from the system’s requirement to minimise curvature (i.e. Fisher information) in the absence of directional flow.
+Importantly, this wave-like equation is not imposed but emerges from the system's requirement to minimise curvature (i.e. Fisher information) in the absence of directional flow.
 The system seeks the flattest possible entropy configuration under bounded resolution — and the ground state of this condition is formally equivalent to a Gaussian, satisfying a local second-order differential equation.

 The minimisation procedure determines the ground-state configuration of the system under resolution constraints, and the resulting differential equation governs the form of the square-root amplitude $\psi(m)$.
 This provides the first appearance of wave-like structure in the unfolding framework.
 The minimal-entropy density in $M$-space obeys a local equation with the form of a stationary wavefunction — not because of external physics, but as a geometric consequence of information constraints.